 Compliance Contribution Fees:

-- for a Class 1 license, a minimum compliance contribution of €15,000 which is capped at €375,000, with a percentage range from 0.4% to 1.25%;
+- 1 License Class, a minimum compliance contribution of €15,000 which is capped at €375,000, with a percentage range from 0.4% to 1.25%;

-- for a Class 2 license, a minimum compliance contribution of €25,000 which is capped at €600,000, with a percentage range from 0.4% to 4%;
+- 2 License Class, a minimum compliance contribution of €25,000 which is capped at €600,000, with a percentage range from 0.4% to 4%;

-- for a Class 3 license a minimum compliance contribution of €25,000 which is capped at €500,000, with a percentage range from 0.4% to 4%;
+- 3 License Class, a minimum compliance contribution of €25,000 which is capped at €500,000, with a percentage range from 0.4% to 4%;

 B2C licencees startups are exempt from paying their compliance contributions for one year.

-Gaming License For a B2B:
+Gaming License For B2B:

-For a Class 4 license, an annual fee of €25,000 to €35,000, is paid dependent on gaming revenue.
+For a Class 4 license: an annual fee of €25,000 to €35,000, is paid dependent on gaming revenue.